 Floral acupuncture was introduced by Deborah Craydon and Warren Bellows.
 Together they developed a robust system of 5 element acupuncture and Bach Flower essences, combining them to supplement treatments for anxiety, fear, anger – any of the traditional flower essence maladies.

-Floral acupuncture has grown since Craydon and Bellows published Floral Acupuncture, expanding beyond the original Bach formulas.
-And it might be what’s missing from your treatment plan.
+Floral acupuncture has grown since Craydon and Bellows published Floral Acupuncture, expanding beyond the original Bach formulas. (affiliate link) And it might be what’s missing from your treatment plan.

 Emotions are complicated

 The way we talk about emotions in our culture is changing, but it’s still outdated.
 We talk about joy, happiness, self-confidence – “positive” emotions that people strive for.
 And while there has been a movement to change how we talk about depression, anger and anxiety in our society we still have immense stigma towards them.